 Nathan Road, the backbone of Hong Kong, was named after one of the city state’s first governors, Sir Mathew Nathan (a man of Jewish descent).
-He was, like the Khadoories and Sassoons, one of many Jews who have lived and worked in Hong Kong, taking part in a little known aspect of the history of the illustrious port city.
+He was like the Khadoories and Sassoons, one of many Jews who have lived and worked in Hong Kong, taking part in a little-known aspect of the history of the illustrious port city.

-to find strength and comfort in a community that they understand and that understands them while living in a foreign and strange city.
+Being so far from home, you see them come together at the synagogue.
+They come together to find strength and comfort in a community that they understand and that understands them while living in a foreign and strange city.
 No one knows what will happen when China takes over, but for now, Hong Kong still allows freedom of religion and congregation, which is the source of strength of the Jewish people and Jewish community just as it is for Islam and Christianity.

 Finally, nowhere is the confluence of the new Judaism felt more than at the Zion synagogue in Tsim Sha Tsui on the peninsula.
-On the fourth floor of a mall, next to banks and luxury stores, the cherry paneled walls make it look like an upscale restaurant that indeed occupies half of the space of the synagogue providing kosher meals at a hefty price in order to house the expensive synagogue and place to pray.
-There you can find mostly business men staying in the area.
-Heading the congregation is a kind and wise Sephardi Rabi who had been in Hong Kong for 18 years.
+On the fourth floor of a mall, next to banks and luxury stores, the cherry-paneled walls make it look like an upscale restaurant that indeed occupies half of the space of the synagogue providing kosher meals at a hefty price to house the expensive synagogue and place to pray.
+There you can find mostly businessmen staying in the area.
+Heading the congregation is a kind and wise Sephardi Rabbi who had been in Hong Kong for 18 years.

-People say that the world is materialistic but seeing so many places of worship, it begins to be evident that the rise in materialism creates greater need for spirituality.
-The rise in cities does not destroy communities it gives rise to more communities that resemble nothing of old physical space and everything in spiritual sense.
+People say that the world is materialistic but seeing so many places of worship, it begins to be evident that the rise in materialism creates a greater need for spirituality.
+The rise in cities does not destroy communities it gives rise to more communities that resemble nothing of old physical space and everything in a spiritual sense.